Karl-Josef Hering: Biography

+He appeared in a speaking role in the 1984 film Schneeweißchen und Rosenrot, an adaptation of the fairy tale "Snow-White and Rose-Red".

 In the late 1970s, a hip joint disease forced the singer to give up his active stage career.
 Since then he worked as a hotelier with businesses on the island of Fehmarn, in the Hochsauerland and most recently in Berlin.

-Karl-Josef Hering was buried in the Zehlendorf forest cemetery in Berlin-Nikolassee.
+Karl-Josef Hering was buried in the Waldfriedhof Zehlendorf in Berlin Nikolassee.